vitormargis/vitormargis/source/home/index.md

 layout: home
 ---

-I was born in Rio de Janeiro, but lived and graduated in Visual Design in Porto Alegre, and currently live in São Paulo.
-Despite having a degree in Visual Design, I’ve always been a web enthusiastic, specially the technical bits, and as my design course went by, I’ve always enrolled in extracurricular activities more development/programming related.
-In a nutshell, you could say I'm a designer that can code, or a programmer that can design... or just... front-end developer and UI designer is fine.
+I was born in Rio, lived and graduated in Visual Design in Porto Alegre, moved to São Paulo for eight years and currently live in Amsterdam.

-It has been about 10 years since I've started working with internet, in the first 5 years as a **Designer**, and in the last 5 years to be more precise, as a **Front-end Developer**.
-Most of my freelance jobs gets done thought a business I've built called **[Crafts & Codes](https://crafts.codes/)**.
-Besides freelancing I'me working for **[Vizir](https://vizir.com.br/)** outsourced to **[Sprinklr](https://sprinklr.codes/)**.
-With some really fun technologies like React and Node.
-I still play around with Photoshop from time to time, although now days I prefer this other new tool called **[Affinity Designer](https://affinity.serif.com/en-us/)**.
+Despite my mainly “visual” background, as my design course went by, I enrolled in several extracurricular activities more focused on programming.
+I’ve always had a passion for anything related to the web and was always sure it was where I wanted to put all my energies.
+And it has paid off, to have worked with it for the last ten years, first as a **Designer**, and for the last five years as a **Front-end Developer**, has been an exciting journey.

+As a teenager, I wanted to design websites, so I put the right side of my brain to work and learned design, but as a designer I wanted actually to build websites, and so I put the left side to work and learned how to code.
+But the process of learning is never-ending, and soon I learnt that you could not build anything on your own.
+And so I found myself collaborating with all sorts of people, with different skills, personalities, goals, and dreams, and I liked it.

+At the moment I hold a position at Travix International, a global leading plane ticket sellers, which, with its 5 brands (CheapTickets, BudgetAir, Vayama, FlugLaden and VliegWinkel), is present in 39 countries.
+There I work as a full-time front-end engineer and am responsible for building the new front-end platform from the ground up with a incredible global team, using some of the coolest technologies out there.

-But enought chat, if you got here, the odds are you want to get in touch, for a job, for hiring or just to talk.
-So just **[click here](http://vitor.margis.com.br/contact/)** and I'll show you how.
+Anyway... if you got all the way down here, the odds are you want to get in touch, for a job, for hiring or just to talk.
+So just **[click here](http://vitor.margis.com.br/contact/)** and I'll show you how we can get in touch.
 Thanks for the visiting!

 **-- Vitor Margis**